IT MAY BE APPEALING to work for yourself, but it also comes with a hefty price tag. Here are some of the costs you’ll face.

 Higher payroll taxes.
 If you’re self-employed, you have to pay both the employee’s 7.65% Social Security and Medicare payroll tax and the employer’s 7.65% contribution, though you can take a tax deduction for the employer’s portion.

 Health insurance.
-You will need to purchase your own health insurance, though that has become easier, thanks to the health care exchanges.
-If you are younger without a substantial nest egg, you should probably also get disability insurance.
-It’s best to buy disability coverage while you are employed by someone else, or you could struggle to get coverage.
-Both health and disability insurance premiums are tax-deductible if you’re self-employed.
+You’ll need to purchase your own health insurance, though that has become easier, thanks to the health care exchanges.
+Your premiums are tax-deductible if you’re self-employed.
+If you’re younger without a substantial nest egg, you should probably also get disability insurance.
+It’s best to buy disability coverage while you’re employed by someone else, or you could struggle to get coverage.

 Funding retirement.
-Fulltime employees can often contribute to 401(k) plans using payroll deduction, and the money they sock away typically earns a matching employer contribution.
-But if you are self-employed, all this will be on your shoulders.
+Fulltime employees can often contribute to 401(k) plans using payroll deduction, and the money they sock away often earns a matching employer contribution.
+But if you’re self-employed, all this will be on your shoulders.
 You might fund a SEP IRA, where you could stash as much as 20% of your net self-employment income.
-Alternatively, consider a solo 401(k), which would allow you to save as much as $54,000 in 2017, or $60,000 if you’re age 50 or older.
+Alternatively, consider a solo 401(k), which would allow you to save as much as $58,000 in 2021, or $64,500 if you’re age 50 or older.

 Larger emergency fund.
 Because you won’t have a steady paycheck, you should probably follow the standard advice and keep the full six months of living expenses in conservative investments held in a taxable account.